 If approved, the proposed application would extend the residential zoning to the south and east.
-The existing non-residential development is arranged to accommodate and continue generally back-to-back or back-to-side relationships in the north portion of the development area.

-The combined zoning requests extend to the north side of Legends Drive and the west side of Research Park Drive.
-If approved this would result in residential uses across from non-residential uses.
+The combined zoning requests, RS7 and RM12D, extend to the north side of Legends Drive and the west side of Research Park Drive.
+If approved, this would result in residential uses across from non-residential uses.
 The applicant's concept plan orients the future lots so that there is a side or rear orientation of lots on northwest corner of the intersection.
 The request creates an abrupt change of land use on the north side of Legends Drive.

-Staff recommends the boundaries of the rezoning be scaled back to the north and west at the intersection to retain the IBP District along both Legends Drive and Research Park Drive frontage in order to maintain the neighborhood pattern and neighborhood character.
+Staff recommends the boundaries of the rezoning be scaled back to the north and west at the intersection to retain the IBP District along both Legends Drive and Research Park Drive in order to maintain and the neighborhood pattern and neighborhood character.